sasmlange/Video-Tracking-System/introduction.rst

     <p>Use your Cal Poly user name (no password needed).
 I will never ask for your password!</p>
     <p>Please start and end the video with the Start and Done buttons.
 Do not close the window or tab before you have hit Done.</p>
     <!-- End Custom -->

+In between "Start Custom" and "End Custom" is where you can edit the introduction/instruction text.
+You must write your text in HTML.